parkcai/GenerateAndFit/README.md

 ## How to use it

-Firstly, create two folders "data" and "log".
+Firstly, create two folders "data" and "log" in the root directory.
 (Training datum will be stored in "data" as npy files, and model parameters will be stored in "log" as pkl files.
 A training diary will also be created in "log".)

 ![28](https://github.com/user-attachments/assets/b9d6093b-3307-462c-a323-d58b6db6f28a)